How Does The Engineering Design Process Works

 Consider the example of the new design development of the rotor of an electric fan.
 First of all the cost of the most selling rotor available in the market is analyzed(Say it is $10) and studied as a standard to decide the cost of manufacturing of new rotor of the fan.
 Here, we have come to finalize what we need???

 We need to manufacture the rotor of an electric fan which must cost below $10.

 "Necessity Is The Mother Of Invention"

 2. Planning - After the need for change by the commencement of an engineering design procedure is completely analyzed, the next step is to plan the implementation of change in the best possible way.
-A good planning is the base of each success, so planning for engineering change must be strictly accurate according to the requirements.
+Good planning is the base of each success, so the planning must be done wisely and using concrete facts & figures before implementing an engineering change.